Sunday, October 28, 2012

 Then we walked over to St Patrick's Cathedral - surrounded by scaffolding (there was a lot of renovation work being done all over the city).

-We walked up to a craft museum that was featuring tinsel art (think aluminum foil in various colors).
-I was hoping for quilts, but not to be.
 That night we went to see "Silence: the musical", a parody of Silence of the Lambs, very funny.
 And for dinner we went to Guy Fieri's American Kitchen and Bar.